Ce$_3$Bi$_4$Ni$_3$ $-$ A large hybridization-gap variant of Ce$_3$Bi$_4$Pt$_3$: Physical properties

 We can gain further understanding on the nature of the ground state of \cebini\ and the strength of the Kondo interaction from the specific heat $C(T)$ measurements presented in Fig.\,\ref{fig-Cp}.
 So far, our efforts to synthesize La$_3$Bi$_4$Ni$_3$ as a non-$f$-electron reference compound have been unsuccessful.
 To isolate the electronic and magnetic (Ce 4$f$ related) contributions to the specific heat, we therefore model the data as $C(T) = \gamma T + C_{\rm ph} + C_{\Delta}$.
 The first term is the linear-in-temperature electronic (Sommerfeld) contribution, the second term the phonon specific heat described by the Debye model \cite{kittel04a}. $C_\Delta$ accounts for an additional Schottky-like electronic contribution in Kondo insulators, which has previously been modelled with two sharp peaks in the density of states, located above and below the energy gap \cite{riseborough00a}:

 The contribution from the Sommerfeld term is expected to be very small.
 In addition, its extraction is complicated by a low-temperature upturn in $C/T$ (see inset of Fig.\,\ref{fig-Cp}).
 We therefore set $\gamma = 0$ and fit the data above 20\,K using the full Debye integral.
-The fit yields a Debye temperature $\Theta_{\rm D} = (202 \pm 3)$\,K and a large gap $\Delta = (1693 \pm 87)$\,K, consistent with the large value of $T^{\chi}_{\mathrm{max}}$ presented above.
-We can nevertheless obtain an estimate of the Sommerfeld coefficient $\gamma$ by matching the fit to the measured data in a $C/T$ vs $T^2$ plot at low temperatures (blue line in inset of Fig.\,\ref{fig-Cp}).
-The required shift along the $C/T$ axis then corresponds to $\gamma = 6.92$\,mJ/mol$_\mathrm{Ce}$K$^2$, similarly small to the value determined for \cebipt\ \cite{hundley90a}. \cebini\ displays a small low-temperature upturn visible in $C/T$ which could be due to magnetic impurities, as we previously discussed for the magnetic susceptibility data (Fig.\,\ref{fig-chi}).
+The fit yields a Debye temperature $\Theta_{\rm D} = (202 \pm 3)$\,K and a large gap $\Delta = (1693 \pm 87)$\,K. We can nevertheless obtain an estimate of the Sommerfeld coefficient $\gamma$ by matching the fit to the measured data in a $C/T$ vs $T^2$ plot at low temperatures (blue line in inset of Fig.\,\ref{fig-Cp}).
+The required shift along the $C/T$ axis then corresponds to $\gamma = 6.92$\,mJ/mol$_\mathrm{Ce}$K$^2$, similarly small to the value determined for \cebipt\ \cite{hundley90a}.
+The small low-temperature upturn visible in $C/T$ could be due to magnetic impurities, as we previously discussed for the magnetic susceptibility data (Fig.\,\ref{fig-chi}).
 However, the upturn could also be related to the onset of non-Fermi liquid behavior in the presence of a nearby quantum critical point.
 Additional low-temperature investigations are needed to unveil its true origin.